tomav/octohue/README.md

 The IP address of your Hue Bridge.

 ### Lamp Id
 The ID of the lamp to be controlled.
-In the current version there is no easy way to determine this so you will have to try and test.
+To find the lamp ID, please refer to [HUE developers documentation](https://developers.meethue.com/develop/get-started-2/).